MicrosoftDocs/azure-docs/articles/api-management/azure-openai-semantic-cache-store-policy.md

 [!INCLUDE [api-management-availability-basicv2-standardv2](../../includes/api-management-availability-basicv2-standardv2.md)]

-The `azure-openai-semantic-cache-store` policy caches responses to Azure OpenAI chat completion API and completion API requests to a configured external cache.
+The `azure-openai-semantic-cache-store` policy caches responses to Azure OpenAI Chat Completion API and Completion API requests to a configured external cache.
 Response caching reduces bandwidth and processing requirements imposed on the backend Azure OpenAI API and lowers latency perceived by API consumers.

 > [!NOTE]
 > * This policy must have a corresponding [Get cached responses to Azure OpenAI API requests](azure-openai-semantic-cache-lookup-policy.md) policy.